Agnes Martin: Legacy

 Martin became an inspiration to younger artists, from Eva Hesse to Ellen Gallagher.
+Contemporary artists often discussed in relation to Agnes Martin's influence include Tauba Auerbach, R. H. Quaytman Julie Mehretu, Amadour, Alicja Kwade, and Jennie C. Jones.
+Italian artist Agnes Questionmark cites Agnes Martin as the inspiration for her stage name; "Agnes" is also her chosen name as a trans person.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

 In 1994, the Harwood Museum of Art in Taos, part of the University of New Mexico, announced that it would renovate its Pueblo-revival building and dedicate one wing to Martin's work.
 The gallery was designed according to the artist's wishes in order to accommodate Martin's gift of seven large untitled paintings made between 1993 and 1994.
 An Albuquerque architectural firm, Kells & Craig, designed the octagonal gallery with an oculus installed overhead, and four yellow Donald Judd benches placed directly under the oculus.
 The gift of the paintings and gallery's design and construction were negotiated and overseen by Robert M. Ellis, the Harwood's director at the time and a close friend of Martin's.
 Today, the Agnes Martin Gallery attracts visitors from all over the world and has been compared by scholars to the Chapelle du Rosaire de Vence (Matisse Chapel), Corbusier's Chapel of Notre Dame du Haut in Ronchamp, and the Rothko Chapel in Houston.